Temistar/Temistar/README.md

 ### Hi there 👋
-Here are my personal project relating to my PhD Research and ML Journey
+Here are my personal project relating to my PhD Research in Quantum and ML Journey

-Here I have also accumulated helpful Data Science resources for begineers to intermediate level based on my past projects and teachings.
-Some of the Books, Codes, projects and curriculum are for my students at STEM Zone and Hash.Code.Design.
+I have also accumulated helpful Quantum and Data Science resources for beginners to intermediate levels based on my past projects and teachings.
+Some of the Books, Codes, projects and curriculum are for my students at Cleveland State University, STEM Zone and Hash.Code.Design.

-- 🔭 I’m currently working on building a predictive text system for a Social commerce startup
+- 🔭 I’m currently working on designing Optimal Quantum Sensor Circuits
-- 🌱 I’m currently learning more on probabilistic programming
+- 🌱 I’m currently learning more about probabilistic programming
-- 👯 I’m looking to collaborate on any cool and fun ML/Data Science
+- 👯 Would love to collaborate on any cool and fun Quantum/ML projects
 - 💬 Ask me about STEM learning path for kids!
 - 😄 Pronouns: She
-- ⚡ Fun fact: 😄 I am fun!
+- ⚡ Fun fact: 😄 I started ML with Java before learning python!

 📫 How to reach me